smakaka400/Poker-hand-ranking/README.md

 ## Usage

-Clone the repo and navigate to the `poker_hand_ranking` folder.
+Clone the repo.
 Create a Python virtual environment and run `pip install -r requirements.txt` to install required dependencies.
 Then navigate to the `code` folder.

 To run the tests, run `python ranking_tests.py` or `python api_tests.py`.